NSO-developer/nso-gitbook/operation-and-usage/webui/config-editor.md

 Use **Show as** above the rendered node view to display the selected configuration in one of the following formats:

 * Cisco XR CLI
-* Juniper curly-brace CLI
+* Juniper curly-braces CLI
-* Set commands
+* Juniper set commands
 * XML
 * JSON
 * XPath